idthic/gnuplot-util/README.md

 # Gnuplot notes and libraries

-## Initialiation for PDF for papers/slides
+## Initialization for PDF for papers/slides

 ```gnuplot
 set encoding utf8